-- g.
-Personal services; and - h.
-Limited healthcare settings. - 2.
-Face coverings are not required for individuals: - a.
-With a documented medical condition that prohibits an individual from wearing a mask; - b.
-Individuals ten years old and younger; - c.
-In a school classroom setting for the limited purpose of playing an instrument that cannot otherwise be played while wearing a face covering; and - d.
-Individuals participating in one of the activities described in Section II.I of Executive Order D 2020 138, as amended and extended. - 3.
-Individuals performing the following activities are exempt from the face covering requirements while the activity is being performed: - a.
-Individuals who are hearing impaired or otherwise disabled or who are communicating with someone who is hearing impaired or otherwise disabled and where the ability to see the mouth is essential to communication; - b.
-Individuals who are seated at a food service establishment; - Individuals who are receiving a personal service where the temporary removal of the face covering is necessary to perform the service; - d.
-Individuals who enter a business or receive services and are asked to temporarily remove a face covering for identification purposes; - e.
-Individuals who are actively engaged in a public safety role such as law enforcement, firefighters, or emergency medical personnel; - f.
-Individuals who are officiating at a religious service; or - g.
-Individuals who are giving a speech for broadcast or an audience. - C. All private gatherings occurring inside or outside a residence are encouraged to follow the CDC's interim public health recommendations for vaccinated and unvaccinated people. - D. People at risk of severe illness from COVID-19 are urged to get fully vaccinated.
-Unvaccinated high risk individuals are urged to minimize participating in activities that may increase exposure to the virus, including travel. - E. Individuals who are sick or are experiencing any symptom of COVID-19 or have participated in high-risk activities (e.g. events without social distancing or mask requirements) should get tested for COVID-19.
-If an individual has tested positive for

-COVID-19 and/or has developed any symptom of COVID-19, they should be in isolation (staying away from others) until they have had no fever for at least 24 hours without the use of medicine that reduces fevers, symptoms have improved, and at least ten days have passed since symptoms first appeared.
+- A. All individuals currently living within Chaffee County are encouraged to follow the Chaffee County COVID Code of Conduct. - B. All private gatherings occurring inside or outside a residence are encouraged to follow the CDC's interim public health recommendations for vaccinated and unvaccinated people. - C. People at risk of severe illness from COVID-19 are urged to get fully vaccinated.
+Unvaccinated high risk individuals are urged to minimize participating in activities that may increase exposure to the virus, including travel. - D. Individuals who are sick or are experiencing any symptom of COVID-19 or have participated in high-risk activities (e.g. events without social distancing or mask requirements) should get tested for COVID-19.
+If an individual has tested positive for COVID-19 and/or has developed any symptom of COVID-19, they should be in isolation (staying away from others) until they have had no fever for at least 24 hours without the use of medicine that reduces fevers, symptoms have improved,, and at least ten days have passed since symptoms first appeared.
 A limited number of people with severe illness may require longer isolation.
-Coloradans who are sick and receive negative COVID-19 test results should continue to stay home while they are sick and should consult with their healthcare provider about the need for additional testing and the appropriate time to resume normal activities.
+Coloradans who are sick and receive negative COVID-19 test results should continue to stay home while they are sick and should consult with their healthcare provider about the need for additional testing and the appropriate time to resume normal activities. - E. Individuals who have tested positive for COVID-19 must comply with CCPH's case and outbreak investigations, including, without limitation, providing names and contact information for other persons that have COVID-19 or were a close contact of

-- F. Individuals who have tested positive for COVID-19 must comply with CCPH's case and outbreak investigations, including, without limitation, providing names and contact information for other persons that have COVID-19 or were a close contact of someone with COVID-19, or any other information reasonably necessary for CCPH to investigate and control the spread of COVID-19. - G. All open businesses must comply with case and outbreak investigations, including but not limited to providing names and contact information for employees, customers, or guests that have COVID-19, were a close contact to someone with COVID-19 or otherwise requested by CCPH to investigate and control the spread of COVID-19. - H. In light of the upcoming Summer period, all unvaccinated individuals traveling during this time are encouraged to get tested for COVID-19 before traveling and upon return and voluntarily self-quarantining per quarantine guidelines. - All eligible individuals are encouraged to get a COVID-19 vaccination as soon as possible.
+- someone with COVID-19, or any other information reasonably necessary for CCPH to investigate and control the spread of COVID-19. - F. All unvaccinated individuals traveling during this time are encouraged to get tested for COVID-19 before traveling and upon return and voluntarily self-quarantining per quarantine guidelines, especially if participating in high-risk activities while traveling. - G. All eligible individuals are encouraged to get a COVID-19 vaccination as soon as possible.
 Eligible populations may be found at https://covid19.colorado.gov/vaccine.
 To register for and schedule a vaccination, please call CCPH at 719-539-4510 or following the registration procedures of an authorized COVID-19 vaccine provider.